ce-designs/tidal-connect-docker/README.md

 2. Install and run

 ```
-# On HifiBerryOS
 ./install.sh
 ```

-Other PiOS (e.g. Raspbian), you can find the docker-compose scripts in the Docker folder.

 ENJOY ! ;)

 This will download the Docker image from github and install and start TIDAL Connect as a service.
-In addition it will also add a new UI Source to HifiBerry called TIDAL Connect which you can use to start/stop the service

 ## Usage
 ```